-- Step 1 Choose your cover pack.
-We combine the pricing factors for the level of cover or cover pack you choose.
-When you first get a quote from us, your premium will be based on our Central Pack.
-You can then choose to reduce your premium by reducing cover to our Base Pack, or increase cover and premium to our Buzz Plus Pack.
-If you have selected both Building and Contents cover you will pay a lower premium than buying them separately. - Step 2 Choose your excess.
+- Step 1 Your cover.
+We combine the pricing factors for the covers you select.
+If you have Building and Contents cover you will pay a lower premium than if you buy them separately. - Step 2 Choose your excess.
 You can choose a higher basic excess to reduce your premium.
-See the excess section below for more information. - Step 3 We then calculate the cost of any optional cover you may have chosen and the cost.
-Optional extras are only available on our Central and Buzz Plus packs. - Step 4 We add applicable government charges. - Step 5 Finally, we calculate the amount.
+See the excess section below for more information. - Step 3 We calculate the cost of any optional cover you may have chosen and the cost - Step 4 We add applicable government charges. - Step 5 Finally, we calculate the amount.
 We'll show you the amounts for the annual and monthly payment options.
-You can choose how you want to pay your premium from these two options.
+You choose how you want to pay your premium.